wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-tutorial-portal-rm.md

 ## Select the image

-Go to the Azure Marketplace in the Preview portal to find the Windows Server VM image you want.
+Go to the Azure gallery in the Preview portal to find the Windows Server VM image you want.

 1. Sign in to the [Preview portal](https://manage.windowsazure.cn).